NTmatter/rawr/DEVELOPMENT.md

 The project is currently in the early poc/experimental phase, with most effort being expended on learning to use the underlying libraries, building matchers and prototyping structure.

 Current Task:
+- Item lookup and comparison
+  - Look for changes against the upstream
 - Persist items of interest
   - How much info do I need for a unique stable ident?